IVSoftware/selecao/README.md

 ___
 ##### Minimal Expenses Form

-Since the visibility of theses forms can cycle repeatedly, it's important to intercept the `Close` action (for example, if user clicks the form's [X] box to close it) and convert it to a `Hide` action instead.
+Since the visibility of these forms can cycle repeatedly, it's important to intercept the `Close` action (for example, if user clicks the form's [X] box to close it) and convert it to a `Hide` action instead.
 This is to prevent the default behavior where the form `Handle` disposes when the form closes.

 ```
 public partial class ExpensesForm : Form